-22A.
-Minimum Qualifications (MQs)
+22A.1 Minimum Qualifications

 No one may be hired to serve as a community college faculty member unless the governing board determines that he or she possesses qualifications that are at least equivalent to the minimum qualifications set out in the "Minimum Qualifications for Faculty and Administrators in California Community Colleges" handbook available on the CCCCO website.
-Every unit member who possesses a Credential authorizing California Community College service shall be deemed to have met minimum qualifications for purposes of serving in the discipline named (Education Code Section 87355).
+Every unit member who possesses a Credential authorizing California Community College service shall be deemed to have met minimum qualifications for purposes of serving in the discipline named.
+(Education Code Section 87355.)

 22B.
-Structure of Faculty Service Areas (FSAs)
+Structure Of Faculty Service Areas (FSAs)

 An FSA ("Faculty Service Area") is defined as "a service or instructional subject area or group of related services or instructional subject areas performed by faculty and established by a community college district."
-(Cal Ed Code § 87743) The function of FSA's is to provide a rational and workable framework within which retreat rights, seniority rights, and bumping rights can be exercised by faculty in the event of a layoff, reduction in force, or reduction in services.
+(Cal Ed Code § 87743) The function of seniority rights, and bumping rights can be exercised by faculty in the event of a layoff, reduction in force, or reduction in services.
 FSAs and MQs do not have the same criteria and are not treated the same for creating and maintaining a faculty workload.